aShutOSh0139/Fraud_Transaction_Detector/README.md

 # Install the upgraded version of CuPy
 pip install --upgrade cupy-cuda12x
 ```
+- **Model Fine-Tuning**:The Classifier is Fine tuned usng GridSearchCV and Custom tuning techniques for better performance.
 - **Evaluation Metrics**: Provides insights into model performance using metrics such as accuracy, precision, recall, and F1 score.

 ## Dataset